-Please use the NGDC data deposit application (portal) to deposit digital files with NGDC.
+Please use the NGDC Data Deposit Portal to deposit digital files with NGDC.

-Data donations should comply with the following NGDC terms and conditions and guidelines:
+Data donations should comply with the NGDC terms and conditions and guidelines:

 - NGDC terms and conditions (372 KB pdf)